If Verbal Contracts Are Enforceable, Then Why Write Them Down?

 Many people probably already know that two or more parties can have a contract without writing anything down.
-For example, you see a “For Sale” advertisement on Craigslist for a snapping turtle for $400.
-You have been looking all over for a snapping turtle and this is your moment.
-You reach out to the seller and arrange to meet up and take a look at the snapping turtle.
-As soon as you look at the turtle, you know you have to have it.
-So, you ask the seller if he'll take $300 for it, he agrees, you shake hands, and you head to the store to get cash from an ATM.
-You tell the seller to hang on for twenty minutes so you can retrieve the cash and come back to pay for the turtle.
+For example, you see a “For Sale” advertisement on Craigslist for a $400 bike.
+You reach out to the seller and arrange to meet up and take a look at the bike.
+As soon as you look at the bike, you know you have to have it.
+So, you ask the seller if he’ll take $300 for it, he agrees, you shake hands, and you head to the store to get cash from an ATM.
+You tell the seller to hang on for twenty minutes so you can retrieve the cash and come back to pay for the bike.
 He agrees.

 Is this a contract?
 Probably so.
 After all, the basic requirements of a contract are simple: an offer is made, which you accept, and both parties understand the deal and agree to some sort of exchange (e.g., money in exchange for a product or service).
-In the example above, the seller and buyer agreed to exchange the turtle for $300.
-However, what if you come back with the money after twenty minutes, and the seller tells you he sold the turtle to someone else?
+In the example above, the seller and buyer agreed to exchange the bike for $300.
+However, what if you come back with the money after twenty minutes, and the seller tells you he sold the bike to someone else?
 Is there a breach of contract?
 Probably.
 But, will your breach of contract lawsuit be successful?
-Who knows.
-It depends on what you can prove and what defenses the other person can prove.
+It depends on what the law says about this type of transaction, what you can prove, and what defenses the other person can prove.

 While writing a contract for a Craigslist purchase would probably be seen as ridiculous, we recommend it for most transactions.
 Certain laws—commonly referred to as “statutes of frauds”—already require a written contract in many scenarios, such as real estate transfers, certain leases, certain debt and credit agreements, contracts related to marriage, expensive goods, and contracts that take over a year to perform.